An Indivisible Group

 75th at the Price Chopper corner: OP community hub

-80th Street: The Sierra Club
+80th Street: The Sierra Club Kansas, Equality Kansas

-91st Street: Little Lobbyists (super kid friendly!)
+91st Street: Little Lobbyists (super kid friendly!), JoCo Dems registering voters

-103rd West: Olathe community hub
+103rd West: Olathe community hub, Moms Demand Action

 103rd East: Shawnee Mission Unitarian Universalist Church